formkit/docs-content/essentials/core.md

 // undefined  👀 wait — what!?
 ```

-In the above example `username.value` is undefined immediately after it’s set because the input function is asynchronous.
-However the `node.input()` method returns a promise that resolves when the input is "settled".
+In the above example `username.value` is still undefined immediately after it’s set because `node.input()` is asynchronous.
+If you need to read the resulting value after calling `node.input()` you can await the returned promise.

 ```js
 import { createNode } from '@formkit/core'